no-hate/no-hate/README.md

 ### Verify that the plugin is working

 To verify that the plugin is working, visit your website and enter `NoHateVerify` into the targeted textarea and click submit.

+### Anonymized analytics events tracked by the plugin

+- `Initializing`
+  when the plugin is initializing

+  > value: true

+- `Initialized`
+  when the plugin is connected to an inputfield / textarea

+  > value: true / false

+- `Load`
+  when the language file starts loading

+  > value: language

+- `Valid`
+  when the plugin is validating a comment

+  > value: true / false

+- `Cancel`
+  when the user clicks go back / outside popup

+  > value: true

+- `Submit`
+  when the user clicks "post comment"

+  > value: true

+- `Report`
+  when the user clicks "report error"

+  > value: true